Plumbing Winterization Tips for San Antonio

 Why Winter Plumbing Protection Matters in San Antonio

 San Antonio homeowners often underestimate winter plumbing risks because South Texas winters are generally mild.
-But when arctic cold fronts push temperatures below freezing — as they did during Winter Storm Uri in 2021 — the results can be catastrophic.
+But when arctic fronts push temperatures below freezing — as in Winter Storm Uri (February 2021) — the results can be catastrophic.
 Burst pipes caused billions of dollars in damage across Texas, and many San Antonio homes suffered extensive water damage because their plumbing wasn't winterized.
-As a licensed plumber (License RMP46592), C.S.W.
-Power Solutions has repaired hundreds of freeze-damaged plumbing systems and knows exactly what steps prevent these costly failures.
+CSW (RMP46592) has repaired hundreds of freeze-damaged systems and knows the steps that prevent these failures.

 Insulate Exposed Pipes

-The most vulnerable pipes in your home are those in unheated areas — attics, crawl spaces, garages, and exterior walls.
-Pipe insulation sleeves (foam tubes that slip over the pipe) are inexpensive and can prevent freezing in moderate cold.
-For pipes in extremely exposed locations, consider adding heat tape or heat cable — an electrically powered wrap that maintains pipe temperature above freezing.
-Pay special attention to outdoor hose bibs, sprinkler system supply lines, and any pipes running through your garage.
+The most vulnerable pipes are in unheated areas — attics, crawl spaces, garages, and exterior walls.
+Foam sleeve insulation is inexpensive and prevents freezing in moderate cold.
+For extremely exposed locations, add heat tape or heat cable — an electrically powered wrap that maintains pipe temperature above freezing.
+Pay special attention to outdoor hose bibs, sprinkler supply lines, and pipes through garages.
 Disconnect and drain all garden hoses before the first freeze.

 Know Your Main Water Shut-Off Valve

-If a pipe does burst, the single most important thing you can do is shut off the water supply immediately.
-Every homeowner should know where their main water shut-off valve is located and verify that it actually works before an emergency.
-In most San Antonio homes, the main shut-off is near the front of the house where the water line enters from the street.
-Turn it off and on once a year to make sure it isn't seized or corroded.
-If it doesn't turn easily or leaks when operated, have it replaced before winter — a simple valve replacement now can prevent catastrophic water damage later.
+If a pipe bursts, shutting off the water supply immediately is the most important action.
+Every homeowner should know where the main shut-off is located and verify it actually works before an emergency.
+In most San Antonio homes it's near the front of the house where the water line enters from the street.
+Turn it off and on once a year so it doesn't seize or corrode.
+If it doesn't turn easily or leaks when operated, replace it before winter — a simple valve swap now can prevent catastrophic water damage later.

 Drip Your Faucets During Freezes

 When temperatures drop below 28°F, open both hot and cold faucets to a slow drip — about 5 drops per second.
-This keeps water moving through the pipes, which significantly reduces the chance of freezing.
+Moving water significantly reduces freeze risk.
 Focus on faucets served by pipes running through exterior walls or unheated spaces.
-Yes, you'll use a small amount of extra water, but the cost is negligible compared to the cost of repairing a burst pipe and the water damage it causes.
+The water cost is negligible compared to a burst pipe and the resulting water damage.

 What to Do If Your Pipes Freeze

-If you turn on a faucet and only a trickle comes out during freezing weather, you likely have a frozen pipe.
-Do not use a blowtorch, heat gun, or open flame to thaw it — this can damage the pipe or start a fire.
-Instead, apply gentle heat using a hair dryer, heating pad, or towels soaked in warm water.
-Open the faucet so water can flow as the ice melts.
-If you can't locate the frozen section or if the pipe has already burst, shut off the main water supply immediately and call C.S.W.
-Power Solutions at 210-504-9796.
-We provide fast plumbing services across San Antonio and surrounding areas.
+If you turn on a faucet and only a trickle comes out during freezing weather, a pipe is likely frozen.
+Do not use a blowtorch, heat gun, or open flame to thaw it — that can damage the pipe or start a fire.
+Apply gentle heat with a hair dryer, heating pad, or warm towels.
+Open the faucet so water flows as the ice melts.
+If you can't locate the frozen section or the pipe has already burst, shut off the main water immediately and call C.S.W.
+Power Solutions at 210-504-9796 — we provide fast plumbing service across San Antonio.

 Frequently Asked Questions